erwanrh/ML_Python-Music_Classification/README.md

   - Model : `tensorflow` (2.3.0), `sklearn` (0.23.2)
   - Interface : `tkinter` (8.6.10)

-# Context
-Given the giant quantity of music available on Internet and the need to manage large song databases, solutions have to be found in order to automatically analyse and annotate music.
-The aim of our project is to create a model to automatically classify song extracts into the correct musical genre.
-There are a lot of applications of automated music genre recognition like music streaming services to discover similar songs for example.

-The main goal of our classifier to perform well is to understand what makes a musical extract a member of a particular class and to know how easily each class can be separated from the others.
-To do that, given audio files, we have to find the types of features whose variation can move an audio from one class to another.
-Software engineering can, indeed, detects aspects of audio files that humans can not perceive by themselves.

-Our approach follows three main steps :
-  - Processing a labelled dataset of audio files : extraction features from them
-  - Using a dataset of these extracted features to train our classifier

 # References
 > Lansdown, Bryn.
 (2019). *Machine Learning for Music Genre Classification*.